 Have you ever put hours into mounting your security cameras just to wake up in the morning and review hours of spider video triggered by motion alerts?

 If you can relate to this post on Imgur, then we can help.
-We’ve compiled the best ways to get rid of spider webs in one place for you to try.
+We've compiled the best ways to keeping spiders off security cameras in one place for you to try.

 Why do spiders love security cameras so much?